 - You just graduated from college or a UX bootcamp, and wonder what the next step is

-- You want to transition into your first UX job and manage your UX career
+- You want to transition into your first UX job

-I write one of the few blogs that focus on #2.
 As someone who has transitioned into UX from a completely non-design career (I was a business analyst), I share a unique perspective on quick, actionable things beginners can do to land their first job in this amazing industry.

-I’m still in process of writing pages for different UX categories, but below is a list of the most popular UX Career posts to get you started.
+Below is a list of the most popular UX Career posts to get you started.